hibiki31/virty/README.md

 ### Quick Start

 Nothing needs to be edited.
-Start with Docker-compose and connect to localhost:8765.
+Start with Docker compose and connect to localhost:8765.

+This can be done on the host that will be the hypervisor, or on the laptop at hand.

 ```
 mkdir virty
 cd virty
 wget https://raw.githubusercontent.com/hibiki31/virty/master/docker-compose.example.yml
 mv docker-compose.example.yml docker-compose.yml
-docker-compose up -d
+docker compose up -d
 ```

+Once activated, access http://localhost:8765 with a web browser.

 ### Preparation of managed nodes